TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/Reference/Columns/Input/Index.rst

            a UNIX-time in seconds.
 The display will be like "16:32 12-8-2003" while the database value will be "1060698720".

+         domainname
+           Allows a domain name such as "example.com" and automatically transforms the value to `punicode <https://en.wikipedia.org/wiki/Punycode>`_ if needed.

          double2
            Converts the input to a floating point with 2 decimal positions, using the "." (period) as the decimal delimited (accepts